British Rail Class 455: Description

-A total of 505 carriages were built by British Rail Engineering Limited's Holgate Road carriage works and together with 43 existing trailers from s, formed 137 four-car sets.
+Between 1982 and 1985, a total of 505 carriages were built by British Rail Engineering Limited's Holgate Road carriage works.
+When combined with 43 existing trailers from s, they formed 137 four-car sets.
 The Class 455 allowed the and to be withdrawn, as well as allowing the Class 508 units to be transferred to the Merseyside network for which they were originally intended.
 They also allowed other stock to be cascaded to the North London and Oxted lines.

 There were three batches of Class 455 units, all consisting of four cars: driving trailer vehicles at each end, an intermediate trailer vehicle and an intermediate motorised vehicle (powered by four EE507-20J of 185 kW carried on the bogies of the MSO vehicle, some recovered from s), all originally built to the standard class 3+2 seating arrangement with 316 seats.
 Technically, they are formed DTSO+MSO+TSO+DTSO.